Monday - Friday 9am - 5pm

 Yogurt Peanut Butter Dip

-Simply mix together one cup of your favorite plain Greek-style yogurt and one tablespoon of jam.
-Put the mixture into a zip-top plastic bag, snip a corner, and squeeze large drops onto a foil topped cookie sheet.
+Simply mix together one cup of your favourite plain Greek-style yogurt and one tablespoon of jam or fruit puree.
+Put the mixture into a zip-top plastic bag, snip a corner, and squeeze large drops onto a foil topped cookie sheet or use an ice cube tray.
 Put in the freezer for at least an hour.
 These are so yummy you may wish to double the recipe.
 Serve alone or mix with your choice of fruit cut into chunks.